bergesinstitute/graf-method/book-5-unit-5.md

 *Te lo podría haber dado si me hubieras llamado.* (I could have given it to you if you had called me.)

+> *En inglés, el verbo modal *could* puede funcionar como condicional sin necesidad del verbo modal *would: I would give it to you, I would tell you, I would be able to do that, I could do that.*
+(*Yo te lo daría, yo te lo diría, yo podría hacer eso, yo podría hacer eso,* respectivamente).

+> 💂 In English, the modal verb *could* can function as a conditional without the need for the modal verb *would: I would give it to you, I would tell you, I would be able to do that, I could do that.*
+(*Yo te lo daría, yo te lo diría, yo podría hacer eso, yo podría hacer eso,* respectively).

-#### Combinando tipo 2 y tipo 3
+#### Combinando tipo 2 y tipo 3 (combining type 2 and type 3)

-Como dijimos, no siempre necesitamos que la suposición y el condicional estén en el mismo tiempo:
+Como dijimos, no siempre necesitamos que la suposición y el condicional estén en el mismo tiempo.

+💂 As we said, we do not always need the supposition and the conditional to be in the same tense.

-*Si hubiera estudiado más, ahora tendría un trabajo.() (If I had studied more, I would have a job now.)
+*Si hubiera estudiado más, ahora tendría un trabajo.* (If I had studied more, I would have a job now.)

-(Ahora tendría un trabajo si hubiera estudiado más.() (I would have a job now if I had studied more.)
+*Ahora tendría un trabajo si hubiera estudiado más.* (I would have a job now if I had studied more.)

 *Si me hubieras llamado ayer, hoy no estaría aquí.* (If you had called me yesterday, I would not be here today.)

 *Hoy no estaría aquí si me hubieras llamado ayer.* (I would not be here today if you had called me yesterday.)

-> *En inglés, el verbo modal *could* puede funcionar como condicional sin necesidad del verbo modal *would: I would give it to you, I would tell you, I would be able to do that, I could do that.*
-(*Yo te lo daría, yo te lo diría, yo podría hacer eso, yo podría hacer eso,* respectivamente).

 > *Should,* que también tiene valor condicional en inglés sin necesidad de usar *would,* se traduce siempre como *debería* (verbo *deber,* conjugado en condicional): *If you had a million dollars, you should buy a large house.
+Si tuvieras un millón de dólares, deberías comprar una casa grande.*

+> 💂 *Should,* which also has a conditional value in English without the need to use *would,* is always translated as *debería* (verb *deber,* conjugated in the conditional tense): *If you had a million dollars, you should buy a large house.
 Si tuvieras un millón de dólares, deberías comprar una casa grande.*

 # Homework